tomzo/ceph-cookbook/README.md

 When using chef-solo you must provide configuration which otherwise is fetched from chef-server.
 - Set fsid of the ceph cluster - `node['ceph']['config']['fsid']`
 - Set other monitor nodes - `node['ceph']['mon_nodes']`
+- Set monitor secret - `node['ceph']['monitor-secret']`.
+You can generate it with ceph-authtool --create-keyring /tmp/ceph.mon.keyring --gen-key -n mon. --cap mon 'allow *' Then put the output of command below into attribute ceph-authtool /tmp/ceph.mon.keyring --print-key --name=mon.
+- Set bootstrap osd - `node['ceph']['bootstrap_osd_key']`.
+You can obtain from a running monitor with ceph auth get-key client.bootstrap-osd

 ## DEVELOPING